jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ![Project Properties](assets/alteryx-cpp-function/project-properties.jpg)

-Inside here, within *C/C++* and then *Code Generation*, there is the innocent sounding *Runtime library*.
+Inside here, within *C/C++* and then *Code Generation*, there is the innocent-sounding *Runtime library*.
 This is by default on `Multi-threaded DLL (/MD)` for Release mode and `Multi-threaded Debug DLL (/MDd)` for Debug mode.
 This means it will be using the runtime dynamically.
 If you use this locally or are using the same version as Alteryx uses, then it will work fine.
-However, for general compatibility if you switch to `Multi-threaded (/MT)` for Release mode and `Multi-threaded Debug (/MTd)` for Debug mode, then it will embed the standard library into the compiled DLL.
+However, for general compatibility, if you switch to `Multi-threaded (/MT)` for Release mode and `Multi-threaded Debug (/MTd)` for Debug mode, then it will embed the standard library into the compiled DLL.
 This makes the DLL a little bit bigger but easy to distribute.

 I also turn off [Precompiled Headers](https://en.wikipedia.org/wiki/Precompiled_header) for all modes.
 They seemed to cause me issues and didn't make much difference being there or not.
 Just set to 'Not Using Precompiled Headers` in the project properties.